Shubham11234/Work-Report/README.md

 Work Report – 4th October 2022

 •	Wordpress –  Working on a project using elementor and Woocommerce.
-•	Testing- Performed testing on Katherine’s “ Golfer ” project.
+•	Testing- Performed testing on Katherine’s “ Boatique ” project.

+Work Report – 6th October 2022

+•	Wordpress –  Working on a project using elementor and Woo Commerce.
+•	Testing- Performed testing on Katherine’s “ Boatique ”project.
+•	Testing- Performed testing on Robert’s “ Ningbo ” project.